Resolving the Berezinskii-Kosterlitz-Thouless transition in the 2D XY model with tensor-network based level spectroscopy: Review on Level Spectroscopy

-where $K$ is called Luttinger parameter.
-Generally speaking, the lattice models contain perturbations at finite sizes and the XXZ model is no exception.
-The field theoretical description of the system is the sine-Gordon model in the long wave-length limit near the critical temperature as,
+In physical applications, often $\theta$ represents the angular variable corresponding to the microscopic $U(1)$ symmetry, and it is indeed the continuous counterpart of the lattice variable $\theta_i$ of the classical XY model in Eq.~(1) of the main text.
+(In the next section, we apply Wick rotation as $\tau=it,~ z=x+i\tau,~$and $\bar{z}=x-i\tau$ so as to consider the CFT on the plane.) {}Since the filed theory Eq.~\eqref{TLL_lagrangian} is scale-invariant, it describes the critical and gapless phases of 2D classical systems and 1D quantum phases, respectively.
+However, the lattice models, generally speaking, contain perturbations at finite sizes and the XXZ spin chain is no exception.
+The field theoretical description of the system is the sine-Gordon model in the long wave-length limit near the critical parameters as,